 Sovini is committed to excellence in governance and financial viability, linked to our sense of purpose.
 As such, we have confirmed compliance with the 2020 NHF Code of Governance.
 A self assessment of compliance has been completed by Sovini and our Registered Providers and full compliance is confirmed.
-Therefore Sovini Limited are able to certify compliance with the 2020 NHF Code of Governance.
+As such, we certify compliance with the 2020 NHF Code of Governance.
 Although, Sovini is not registered with the housing regulator, we are committed to following the spirit of the Regulatory Framework and support our Registered Providers in ensuring compliance with the Framework.